larahabashy/DSCI522_group_12/doc/Report.md

 | mean\_f1\_train            |   0.0000 |        0.9988 |              0.5126 |
 | mean\_f1\_validation       |   0.0000 |        0.4694 |              0.5110 |

-Table 1.Comparison between accuracy and f1 with default hyperparameters on training set
+Table 1.
+Comparison between accuracy and f1 with default hyperparameters on training set

 Since the validation scores were comparable, we then tune